Buy to Let Mortgages

 Planning for when no rent is coming in

-Landlords insurance and high-end rental protection policies often cover rental properties through periods of vacancy and therefore are a great safety net for a wide range of situations.
+Landlords insurance and high-end rental protection policies often cover rental properties through periods of vacancy.
+These are therefore a great safety net for a wide range of situations.

 Speak To An Expert

 We’ll take care of all the heavy work.
 From finding the right mortgage product and providing you with a detailed quote, to submitting the mortgage application on your behalf and guiding you right through to the completion of your mortgage.

 Ensure you can repay the loan at the end of the mortgage term

 It’s common for landlords to sell the property at the end of the Buy to Let mortgage term in order to pay off the final lump sum.
 This is an achievable repayment option in many cases, however, there are some situations where it isn’t viable.

 A recent slump in the market could mean that your property won’t sell or that you end up accepting a lower than the expected sale price.
 As this sort of situation is difficult to anticipate, it’s sensible to have a backup plan in place.
 Perhaps you have other properties in your portfolio or an unrelated investment scheme in place.

 The tax implications of owning a Buy to Let property

 As a landlord, there are many tax implications to be aware of: